jkeys-dev/discord-stt/README.md

 python create_slash_commands.py # or, `python3 create_slash_commands.py`
 ```

-Find the channel ids and paste them into your environment token.
+Find the channel ids and paste them into your `.env` file.
 Also, create a Discord bot and paste the bot's token in.

 ## Usage